Career development

 Student life

-At Barts Health we are committed to providing support and learning opportunities to all our undergraduate nurses.
-We will prepare you for your career as a qualified nurse through our highly skilled and talented mentors and our excellent nurse education programmes.
+At Barts Health we are committed to providing support and learning opportunities to all our undergraduate nurses, midwives and AHPs.
+We will prepare you for your career as a newly qualified practitioner through our highly skilled and talented mentors and our excellent NMAHP education programmes.

 We pride ourselves on the support provided to our students in all the different clinical areas, as we consistently demonstrate how valuable our undergraduates are.